About My Practice

 About My Process

-5. Written report.
-Within 2 weeks of the feedback meeting, I aim to finalize the written assessment report and share it with you.
+8. Written letter or report.
+Within 2-8 weeks of the discussion meeting, I finalize the written assessment report and share it with you.
 The report has all of the important findings we discussed in the feedback meeting, as well as background information, full test scores, and personalized recommendations.
+With your written permission, I share the report and consult with other professionals working with you or your child (i.e., doctors, therapists, teachers).

 Questions?
 Check out the FAQs.